 Frequency hopping is one of the most common electronic counter-counter-measures (ECCMs).
 Radar systems that are designed to operate in hostile electronic attack environments use frequency hopping as one of its ECCM techniques.
 This type of radar typically divides its allocated frequency band into channels.
 The radar then randomly selects a channel from all available channels for transmission.
 This random occupation of a channel can occur on a per beam position basis where many pulses on the same channel are transmitted, or on a per pulse basis.
 This important aspect of radar systems should be considered and the potential impact of frequency hopping radars should be taken into account in sharing studies.

-[Chairman’s note: Do we need a reference to ECCM when we are meant to be talking about civil systems?]

 2.2 Receivers